Overhalla Municipality: Geography

 The municipality includes part of the lake Eidsvatnet, from which the river Bjøra flows into the river Namsen, which runs from the east to the west.
 By the time it reaches the border with Namsos Municipality, the river Namsen is already brackish and influenced by the tides the ocean.
 The river Nordelva also empties into the estuary here.
 On the south side of the Namsen river, there is an area of mountains and mountain lakes.
 The highest point in the municipality is the 726.51 m tall mountain Reinsjøfjellet.
 The Bangsjøene lakes form the border with Snåsa Municipality.
 The western approaches to Geitfjell lies in Overhalla Municipality, while the summit lies in Grong Municipality.
 The southern tip of the lake Storgrønningen lies in Overhalla Municipality, while the vast majority of the lake lies in Høylandet Municipality.

 Government

 Overhalla Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 1979 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection since 2018.
+MNA is headquartered in Overhalla and has its main, regional recycling center situated at Stormyra at Sandmoen.